Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2005-11-14 (Ver 2.7 Release 3)
+New features added:
+- Two new node related key words were added.
+They are $parent$ and $PARENT$.
+These key words are similar to key words $connection$ and $CONNECTION$ with only difference that parent node's captions are being substituted instead.
+Keyword highlighter and LogMeTT help file were updated to reflect this new feature.

+Bugs fixed:
+- Few minor fixes and code optimization not affecting the functionality.

+Other issues:
+- Starting November 7th, 2005 Neocom Solutions carries new name "Neocom Ltd." From this date Neocom Ltd. appears as copyright owner of all software products distributed from NeoCom.ca web site unless stated otherwise.
+It also owns NeoCom.ca web site itself.

 2005-10-15 (Ver 2.7 Release 2)
 New features added:
 - 9 new TeraTerm Macro system variables from 'groupmatchstr1' to 'groupmatchstr9'